krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 Now, how to control it?
 * 50Hz PWM signal
-* To work in range 5%-10% duty cycle, to control its position between its maximum ranges (often 0 to 180deg)[^4].
+* 5%-10% duty cycle, to control its position between its maximum ranges (often 0 to 180deg)[^4].
 There are lots of variations on it[^5].
 From my experience, this is a good approximation but still it's better to calibrate the values on your own.
 * Power supply and GND are also welcomed :)